nl900/rag-cloud-deploy/README.md

 To avoid hardcoding the sensitive information <br>
     &nbsp;&nbsp;&nbsp; Local: use .env file and the file is passed through when running the docker <br>
     &nbsp;&nbsp;&nbsp; Local with local Kubernetes cluster: uses the secret.yaml file to define the credentials <br>
-    &nbsp;&nbsp;&nbsp; Staging and production: the secrets are managed using managed secret provider eg aws secret store and injected into Kubernetes via the envFrom <br>
+    &nbsp;&nbsp;&nbsp; Staging and production: the secrets are managed using managed secret provider eg aws secret store and injected into Kubernetes via envFrom <br>
 URI and port are not considered as sensitive and is passed in Kubernetes ConfigMap

 ### Deployment strategy